khiz-k/face-detection/README.md

-# face-detection using cv2
+# Face Detection using cv2

-Run and it'll open your webcam and analyze your face.
-It detects where your face is and labels it via a square.
-Also detects eyes.
+This program opens your webcam and analyzes your face on execution.
+It can detect where your face and eyes are and labels it via squares.

+It is based on numpy and cv2 libraries/packages, along with cv2's haarcascade xml's for face and eye detection.